-In relation to derivatives held by the Group that are classified as fair value hedges, the following steps are taken to measure the effectiveness of the hedge:
+In relation to derivatives held by the Group at year-end 2023 and 2022 that are classified as fair value hedges, the following steps are taken to measure the effectiveness of the hedge:

 Firstly, the Company has made a synthetic bond equivalent to payment of a fixed coupon plus the collection of the variable rate (in the Company's case, Euribor 6m + spread).
 The standard Euribor 6m curve has been used for discounting flows.
 The present value of the future flows is then calculated.
 The final step is to confirm that the difference between both current values falls within the parameters marked as effective hedging (80% - 125%).